Published on August 22nd, 2013 | by Ruben1

 The Lustau company was sold in 1990 to Luis Caballero, a company famous for its Ponche Caballero liqueur, the most popular of its kind in Spain.
 The sale gave Bodegas Lustau a solid financial backbone and oxygen for further expansion.
 One of the latest achievements was the purchase of six bodega buildings that belonged to Domecq, when this house was split and sold to different buyers.
 In 2001 and 2002, these 20.000 square metre buildings were restored and now house all of the Lustau wines.

-Since 2008, the company also owns some of the great Domecq brands as well as their related soleras: La Ina, Botaina, Rio Viejo Macarena and Viña 25 – 4,000 butts in all.
+Since 2008, The House of Lustau also owns some of the great Domecq brands as well as their related soleras: La Ina, Botaina, Rio Viejo Macarena and Viña 25 – 4,000 butts in all.

 Lustau now markets over 40 wines, which are found in 8 ranges and categories.
 Their releases are particularly well represented in foreign markets, especially in the US.